Countermeasure against detector-blinding attack with estimation of secret-key leakage: Estimation of the secure bits fraction

 \section{Estimation of the secure bits fraction}

-In this section, we provide assessments of the information fraction leaked to the eavesdropper for two and one (see Appendix \ref{B}) SPAD-based QKD systems.
+In this section, we demonstrate that the proposed countermeasure enables quantification of information leakage to a potential eavesdropper in a 2-SPAD-based QKD system and compare the resulting secret key rate~(SKR) with that of the standard decoy state BB84 protocol.
+A typical Bob configuration for such a system is described in \cite{zhao2006experimental}.
+Detailed analysis for the 1-SPAD-based implementation is provided in Appendix~\ref{B}, with an example discussed in \cite{kravtsov2018relativistic}.

-As we have already claimed, the countermeasure based on the variation of gate voltage levels also allows for assessing the number of imposed clicks.
-Let Bob randomly choose high or low gate voltage levels (detection efficiencies in Geiger mode are $\eta_1$ and $\eta_2$) for both detectors simultaneously, with probabilities $\alpha$ and $1-\alpha$, respectively.
-If conducting the detector blinding attack on the system with random detectors' efficiency variation, Eve tries to guess not only the basis but also the gate level set by Bob.
-The adversary sends a trigger pulse with an always-triggering energy level corresponding to the gate voltage level chosen.
-The probabilities of sending the $E_{always}$ pulse for a low gate voltage level (higher energy trigger pulse) and the $E_{always}$ pulse for a high gate voltage level (lower energy trigger pulse) are $P_{high}$ and $P_{low}$, respectively.
+As discussed above, varying the gate voltage also enables estimation of the number of imposed clicks.
+We assume that Bob randomly selects either the default or reduced gate voltage for both detectors simultaneously, with probabilities $\alpha$ and $1-\alpha$, corresponding to Geiger-mode detection efficiencies $\eta_1$ and $\eta_2$, respectively.
+When performing a DBA against such a system, Eve must guess both Bob’s measurement basis and the applied gate level.
+She therefore sends trigger pulses with $E_{always}$ corresponding to her assumed voltage setting.
+Let $P_{high}$ and $P_{low}$ denote the probabilities of sending pulses matched to the reduced (higher-energy trigger) and default (lower-energy trigger) gate levels, respectively.
 To set the upper bound of influenced bits, we assume that Eve conducts a fake-state attack on every bit intercepted from Alice.
 Thus, let's denote $P_{high} = \beta$ and $P_{low} = 1- \beta$.

 Evaluating the number of clicks imposed by an eavesdropper on 2-SPAD-based QKD systems involves several steps.
 First, Alice and Bob perform the basis reconciliation procedure according to the selected QKD protocol.
-Second, Bob calculates the number of double-clicks $N_{double}^{exp}$ experimentally observed during the QKD session (or error-clicks $N_{error}^{exp}$ for 1 SPAD-based QKD systems (see Appendix \ref{B})).
-We also assume that all double-click events represent failed imposition attempts.
-Finally, the determined fraction of double-clicks is compared with the fraction of successfully imposed clicks under DBA to obtain such assessments.
+Second, Bob sifts the data, discarding all bits where his measurement basis did not match Alice's.
+Then, Bob calculates the remaining number of double-clicks $N_{double}^{exp}$ experimentally observed during the QKD session (or error-clicks $N_{error}^{exp}$ for 1-SPAD-based QKD systems (see Appendix \ref{B})).
+All such events are regarded as failed imposition attempts.
+Finally, the calculation of the fraction of successfully imposed clicks is based on the probability of a double-click event under DBA and the number of double-clicks identified.